5jt/dyalog-cookbook/manuscript/02 Structure.md

 A>
 A> The _workspace_ (WS) is where the APL interpreter manages all code and all data in memory.
 The Dyalog tracer / debugger has extensive edit-and-continue capabilities; the downside is that these have been known to occasionally corrupt the workspace.
 A>
-A> The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see the appendix "Workpace integrity, corruptions and aplcores" for details.
+A> The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see the "[Appendix 3 — aplcores and WS integrity](./52 Appendix 3 — aplcores and WS integrity.html)" for details.
 More details regarding aplcores are available in the appendix "Aplcores".

 ## How can you distribute your program?